 \subsubsection{Protocol for Evaluation}

 SPECS is composed of three steps.
-The first one requires to provide a definition of creativity that the system should satisfy, using the suggested components, and potentially other domain-specific ones.
-The second requires to specify the standards to be used to evaluate such components.
-Finally, the third requires to test the system against the standards and to report the results.
+The first one requires providing a definition of creativity that the system should satisfy, using the suggested components, and potentially other domain-specific ones.
+The second requires to specify the standards for evaluating such components.
+The third requires to test the system against the standards and report the results.